Dimitra-Nikoloutsou/IMDB-Movies/README.md

 <h2>Data Cleaning</h2>

 Data Cleaning was done into Excel Sheets.<br>Steps:
 <br>1)Data divided into columns.<br>2)Filter data to check format type and eliminate unnecessary data.
-For the analysis were taken into account only the movies that the gross was not null.<br>3)Power Query was used to divide genre into rows.
+For the analysis were taken into account only the movies that the gross was not null.<br>3)Another table was created by Power Query to divide genre into rows.

 <h2>Visualisation</h2>